 Degree Qualified Member

-A member must hold an accepted university qualification as specified and defined by the DRTA Board and in the current policy.
-DRTA recognises only these members as Diversional Therapists.
+A member must hold an accepted university qualification as specified and defined by the ARTA Board and in the current policy.
+ARTA recognises only these members as Recreational Therapists.

 Diploma Qualified Member